Treatment for skin cancer

 Radiotherapy This may be used instead of surgery.
 It can be a very effective treatment for basal and squamous cell carcinomas.
 Radiotherapy may be given after surgery if there’s a risk that some cancer cells may still be present.
 Sometimes it’s used for tumours that have grown into the deeper layers of the skin.

-Photodynamic therapy (PDT) PDT uses light sources, combined with a light-sensitive drug (sometimes called a photosensitising agent), to destroy cancer cells.
+Photodynamic therapy (PDT) This uses light sources, combined with a light-sensitive drug (sometimes called a photosensitising agent), to destroy cancer cells.

 Back to top